-Termination of our management agreement without cause or an election not to renew the term of the management agreement will result in a significant termination fee payable by us.
-That fee will increase the effective cost to us of terminating the management agreement or electing not to renew the management agreement, thereby adversely affecting our ability to terminate our Manager without cause.
+Termination of our management agreement without cause or an election not to renew the term of the management agreement will result in a significant termination fee payable by us unless the management agreement is terminated or not renewed in connection with an internalization event (as defined in the management agreement).
+The termination fee, if one is payable, will increase the effective cost to us of terminating or electing not to renew the management agreement, thereby adversely affecting our ability to terminate our Manager without cause.